University of Minnesota fraternities and sororities: Future housing prospects

 The need to improve and expand Greek chapter housing is a priority for fraternities and sororities at Minnesota.
 A 2012 University task force report showed that one of the biggest challenges faced by the present Greek System is the occasionally degraded state of chapter buildings.
 Owned privately by not-for-profit alumni associations, some of these show signs of deferred maintenance.
 Several recent remodeling and renovation programs have allowed significant improvement to some chapters, including recent full renovations by Chi Psi, Gamma Phi Beta, Kappa Alpha Theta, and Phi Sigma Kappa, along with completely rebuilt houses for Alpha Gamma Rho, Kappa Sig, and FarmHouse.
-Lack of housing for fraternity and sororities, a community that had grown to almost 15% of the student population in 2017 according to the OFSL, remains a hurdle that new groups must overcome.
+Lack of housing for fraternities and sororities, a community that had grown to almost 15% of the student population in 2017, according to the OFSL, remains a hurdle that new groups must overcome.
 This dearth is only partially remedied by the opening of the new (2013) 17th Avenue Freshman Dorm.
 This particular project has allowed two ground-level rental suites along University Avenue for chapters new to campus, intended to serve as a long-term incubator.

-The Minneapolis City Council approved a number of zoning changes that relaxed restrictions on Greek ownership and renovation of properties near campus in action taken on April 28, 2017.
+The Minneapolis City Council approved several zoning changes that relaxed restrictions on Greek ownership and renovation of properties near campus, in action taken on April 28, 2017.
 Specific code changes include: